SalahUddin7/Lesson-9.-Sum-Sub.-/README.md

 # Lesson-9.-Sum-Sub.Multiply etc
-Practice this lesson and  also did Mini Task 3 from the the video of Instructor Mr. Anis.
+Practiced this lesson and  also did Mini Task 3 from the the video of Instructor Mr. Anis.